Mimi Stillman: Career

 On August 22, 2012, the 150th anniversary of Debussy's birth, she embarked on a project she titled "Syrinx Odyssey," with the goal to record herself playing her solo flute work Syrinx every day for a year, filmed in different locations over 366 days, with each new video performance posted online every day.
+The project has a dedicated YouTube channel, Syrinx Journey, and Stillman has continued to add Syrinx content to it on a periodic basis.